 | Competitive overlap | High (everyone uses same filters) | Low (signal combinations are unique) |

-How to build your signal-based ICP in 5 steps
+How to build an ICP for outbound in 6 steps

 1. Start with your best customers (or best hypotheses)